Skip to main content

 How to Determine your Connection Version

-Any devices running supported firmware versions or higher (listed below), will be running this device-to-cloud connectivity method by default.
-In the event that a device is unable to connect using this connection method (over TCP port 443), the device's firmware reverts back to the device's previously used firmware version, which will continue using the older connection method (TCP port 7734 and UDP 7351).
+Any supported Meraki Device running supported firmware versions or higher (listed below) will run this device-to-cloud connectivity method by default.
+If a device is unable to connect using this connection method (over TCP port 443), the device's firmware reverts to the device's previously used firmware version, which will continue using the older connection method (TCP port 7734 and UDP 7351).

 MX